tomvannuenen/corporeal/README.md

 Corporeal
 ========================

-An interactive command-line Python package for transforming, ordering and visualizing text corpora, for Python 3 (tested only on mac).
+An interactive command-line Python package for transforming, ordering and visualizing text corpora.
 Current version is pre-alpha, still under construction.
 Please let me know about any bugs you may find.

 <h2> Requirements </h2>

-Corporeal uses a few well-known Python packages.
-Check requirements.txt and use your favorite package manager to install these.
+Corporeal runs on Python 3 and uses a few well-known packages.
+Users may consider downloading the Anaconda Python distribution (https://www.continuum.io/downloads) which includes all of these packages.
+If you already have Python 3 installed, you can also check requirements.txt and use your favorite package manager to install the dependencies.
 Pip-users (https://pypi.python.org/pypi/pip) may run getRequirements (.sh) from terminal to get pip to install the packages.

 <h2> Usage </h2>